edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_2.md

 Previously, we left off with quality-controlled merged Illumina paired-end sequences, and then used a QIIME workflow script to pick OTUs with one representative sequence from each OTU, align the representative sequences, build a tree build the alignment, and assign taxonomy to the OTU based on the representative sequence.
 Wow.
 That is a LOT.
 Take a moment to relish in your own computational prowess.

-### 2.1  Summarize and OTU table
+### 2.1  Summarize an OTU table

 The OTU table is the table on which all ecological analyses (e.g. diversity, patterns, etc) are performed.
 Let's use biom commands to summarize the table.
-Remember that our workflow produced many different OTU tables.
 Let's proceed with the table that has singletons removed and taxonomy assigned ("mc2_w_tax.biom").

 ```
 biom summarize_table -i usearch61_openref/otu_table_mc2_w_tax.biom -o summary_otu_table_mc2_w_tax_biom.txt